-We’re releasing a new training environment, CoinRun, which provides a metric for an agent's ability to transfer its experience to novel situations, and has already helped clarify a longstanding puzzle in reinforcement learning.
-CoinRun strikes a desirable balance in complexity: the environment is much simpler than traditional platformer games like Sonic the Hedgehog, but it still poses a worthy generalization challenge for state of the art algorithms.
+We’re releasing CoinRun, a training environment which provides a metric for an agent's ability to transfer its experience to novel situations and has already helped clarify a longstanding puzzle in reinforcement learning.
+CoinRun strikes a desirable balance in complexity: the environment is simpler than traditional platformer games like Sonic the Hedgehog but still poses a worthy generalization challenge for state of the art algorithms.

 Generalizing between tasks remains difficult for state of the art deep reinforcement learning (RL) algorithms.
 Although trained agents can solve complex tasks, they struggle to transfer their experience to new environments.
 Even though people know that RL agents tend to overfit — that is, to latch onto the specifics of their environment rather than learn generalizable skills — RL agents are still benchmarked by evaluating on the environments they trained on.
 This would be like testing on your training set in supervised learning!

 Previous work has used the Sonic benchmark, procedurally generated gridworld mazes, and the General Video Game AI framework to address this problem.
 In all cases, generalization is measured by training and testing agents on different sets of levels.
 Agents trained on our Sonic benchmark were great at the training levels but performed poorly on the test levels without any fine-tuning.
 In a similar displays of overfitting, agents trained on procedurally generated mazes learned to memorize a large number of training levels, and GVG-AI agents performed poorly under difficulty settings that weren’t seen during training.